-In 2003, Lewis Laska, publisher and editor of the FELA Reporter and Railroad Liability Monitor, wrote that [Mr. Pottroff] is simply the best railroad crossing lawyer in the United States.
-In a 2004 brief filed with the U.S. Supreme Court, the Union Pacific Railroad advised that Mr. Pottroff’s verdict against them in Barber v.
-UPRR is by far the largest punitive damages award ever upheld by an American court in a railroad grade crossing case.
-In late 2004, the New York Times and The Discovery Channel joint ventured a one-hour documentary called, Trouble on the Tracks.
+In 2003, Lewis Laska, publisher and editor of the FELA Reporter and Railroad Liability Monitor, wrote that “[Mr. Pottroff] is simply the best railroad crossing lawyer in the United States.”
+In a 2004 brief filed with the U.S. Supreme Court, the Union Pacific Railroad advised that Mr. Pottroff’s verdict against the Union Pacific in Barber v.
+UPRR “is by far the largest punitive damages award ever upheld by an American court in a railroad grade crossing case.”
+In late 2004, the New York Times and The Discovery Channel jointly ventured a one-hour documentary titled “Trouble on the Tracks.”
 This documentary featured Mr. Pottroff in his battle for public safety at railroad crossings.
 In 2005, Mr. Pottroff was presented the Consumer Advocate Award for the landmark case of Ryan v.
 Koehler International, Inc.

-Mr. Pottroff’s article, Perilous Crossings, was published in Trial Magazine in April 2006.
+Mr. Pottroff’s article “Perilous Crossings” was published in Trial Magazine in April 2006.
 The article examines the need for attorneys to utilize both state laws and federal regulations to defend clients’ rights in railway crossing accident cases.
 Throughout 2006 and 2007, Mr. Pottroff served as president of the Kansas Association for Justice.
-In August of 2007, Congress adopted and President Bush signed into law the 2007 Preemption Clarification Amendment that overturned federal cases which denied citizens their right to hold negligent railroads accountable for damages in court.
+In August 2007, Congress adopted and President Bush signed into law the 2007 Preemption Clarification Amendment.
+Mr. Pottroff worked hard on this legislation that overturned cases which denied citizens their right to hold negligent railroads accountable for damages in court.

-On October 15, 2009 in Chase v.
-BNSF, the District Court Judge Ellen Maas of Anoka County, Minnesota issued orders imposing sanctions, fees and costs against the Burlington Northern Santa Fe Railroad of approximately $4,500,000.
-The Court pointed out a staggering pattern of misconduct.
-Also, the Court recognized the determined effort of Bob Pottroff and his co-counsel in holding this railroad accountable for the misconduct.
-Stating that: It was only through the dogged determination of Plaintiffs’ counsel and through their repeated and costly motions to compel discovery, that this Court began to see a pattern of behavior on the part of BNSF that raised serious questions about the intentions and veracity of BNSF regarding its handling of critical evidence in this case.
-This extraordinary case has been well chronicled in the Minneapolis Star Tribune, which has covered the journey all the way through the appellate courts that ultimately upheld the record setting verdict and sanctions in 2012.
+On October 15, 2009, District Court Judge Ellen Maas of Anoka County, MN, issued orders imposing sanctions, fees and costs against the Burlington Northern Santa Fe Railroad of approximately $4.5 million.
+The Court pointed out a “staggering” pattern of misconduct.
+The Court also recognized the effort of Bob Pottroff and his co-counsel in holding this railroad accountable for gross misconduct.
+The Court stated: “It was only through the dogged determination of Plaintiffs’ counsel and through their repeated and costly motions to compel discovery, that this Court began to see a pattern of behavior on the part of BNSF that raised serious questions about the intentions and veracity of BNSF regarding its handling of critical evidence in this case.”
+This extraordinary case has been well chronicled in the Minneapolis Star Tribune, up to and including the journey through the appellate courts that ultimately upheld the record setting verdict and sanctions.

 In 2010 Mr. Pottroff joined forces with Mary Alexander of San Francisco to investigate an accident that claimed the life of 15-year-old Anthony Rea under circumstances that his young friends described as a signal failure.
 Caltrain and Amtrak denied the malfunction, blamed the victim and attempted to discredit the stories of his friends who saw the accident.
 Again, through sheer determination, Mr. Pottroff was able to uncover concealed evidence that established the truth about the fatal signal failure.
 This determined effort allowed the family to obtain the closure they so desperately needed.

 In October and November of 2012, Mr. Pottroff was engaged in jury trial in Gaston County, NC.
 This trial involved the death of two women killed at a crossing with a long history of unresolved signal malfunctions.
-During the trial, Pottroff convinced the Court that evidence was being concealed and the Court ordered the Norfolk Southern Railroad corporate representative to turn over his laptop computer for forensic examination during trial.
+During the trial, Mr. Pottroff convinced the Court that evidence was being concealed and the Court ordered the Norfolk Southern Railroad corporate representative to turn over his laptop computer for forensic examination during trial.
 Thereafter, the railroad admitted that there was evidence on that computer which had been previously withheld.
 This evidence exposed the railroad’s cover-up.
-As Pottroff brought the railroad’s misconduct to light, the case immediately settled.
+As Mr. Pottroff brought the railroad’s misconduct to light, the case immediately settled.
 Two more families obtained the closure they needed.

 On November 15, 2012, the Hunt for Heroes Parade in Midland, Texas was struck by a Union Pacific Railroad train.
 This high profile case has shed light on serious problems with the deregulation of railroads.
 Prior to 2012 the Union Pacific Railroad and gradually increased its train speeds through Midland, Texas.
 Its self-imposed maximum speed limit of 79 mph was in open defiance of the city’s ordinance restricting train speeds to a maximum of 25 mph.
 During the same period of time the railroad also made an unauthorized reduction in the warning time that it’s signal system was supposed to provide.
 In addition to the intentional reduction of warning time by design, the railroad also installed defective circuits which caused the warning time to be reduced even further.
 The defective signal system was allowed to operate for seven years before this tragedy.
 After this disaster the railroad immediately denied the existence of the defect in its circuits, concealed evidence of signal malfunctions, provided false information to investigators and destroyed critical evidence.
 The federal regulators who investigated the crash allowed the railroad to do its own post-accident testing, excluded the veterans from participating the investigation and issued a report based upon false information that came directly from the Union Pacific Railroad.